 Students must notify their home university campus coordinator immediately of any changes in contact information, including email address, phone number(s), mailing address, etc.

-In this video, campus coordinator Janine Hansen gives advice on two important approaches to learning online that will help you be successful in Great Plains IDEA.
+In this video, campus coordinator Janine Hansen advises on two important approaches to learning online that will help you be successful in Great Plains IDEA.